 Tip: Our number validation helps you to sort out invalid numbers.
 Otherwise, you should make sure that your SMS recipient lists are always up to date and, above all, that customers who no longer wish to receive SMS messages are removed from the lists.

 When sending SMS it often happens that the recipient lives in a different time zone than the sender.
 With a difference of only one hour this is usually of no concern.
 But nobody wants to be woken up from their mobile phone at three in the morning just to find out that an online shop on the other side of the continent is starting a discount campaign.

 Tip: To avoid SMS messages at night, organize your contact lists by time zone and schedule the dispatch accordingly.

-With this list of avoidable behaviours, we make no claim to comprehensiveness.
+With this list of avoidable bad habits, we make no claim to comprehensiveness.
 We have only picked out a few of the most common points.
 Perhaps the most important advice I can give you is: use SMS wisely.
 Consider in advance whether you can offer the recipient added value by sending the SMS, and find out about regulations and restrictions.